A martingale concept for non-monotone information in a jump process framework: Examples

 \section{Examples}

+Here we come back to Examples \ref{IntExpLifeIns} and \ref{IntExpCredRat} and show how our infinitesimal martingale representations can be applied in life insurance and credit risk modeling.

-\begin{example}[life insurance calculations with big data] Consider a life insurance contract where the insurer collects health-related information about the insured with the aim to improve forecasts of the individual future insurance liabilities.
+\begin{example}[Evaluation of life insurance based on big data] Consider a life insurance contract where the insurer collects health-related information about the insured with the aim to improve forecasts of the individual future insurance liabilities.
 For example, this can involve data from activity trackers or social media.
-In this case the marked point process includes the time of death $\tau_1$, which is recorded as $\zeta_1:=\tau_1$, and further health-related information $(\tau_i, \zeta_i)_{i \geq 2}$.
-By exercising the 'right to erasure' according to the General Data Protection Regulation of the European Union, the policyholder may ask the insurer to delete parts of the health related data at discretion, i.e.~we expand $(\tau_i, \zeta_i)_{i \geq 2}$ by deletion times $(\sigma_i)_{i \geq 2}$.
+Here, the marked point process includes the time of death $\tau_1$, which is recorded as $\zeta_1:=\tau_1$, and further health-related information $(\tau_i, \zeta_i)_{i \geq 2}$.
+Upon request of the policyholder with reference to the 'right to erasure' according to the General Data Protection Regulation of the European Union, or as a self-imposed data privacy effort of the data provider, the insurer deletes parts of the health related data at certain time points, i.e.~we expand $(\tau_i, \zeta_i)_{i \geq 2}$ by deletion times $(\sigma_i)_{i \geq 2}$.
 For completeness we define $\sigma_1:= \infty$.

 In the classical insurance modelling without data deletion, the time dynamics of the expected future insurance payments is commonly described by Thiele's equation, see e.g.~M{\o}ller (1993) and Djehiche \& L\"{o}fdahl (2016).
-Suppose that $B_t$ gives the aggregated benefit cash flow of the life insurance contract on $[0,t]$, including survival benefits with rate $a(t)$ and a death benefit of $b(t)$ upon death at time $t$, i.e.
+Suppose that $A_t$ gives the aggregated benefit cash flow of the life insurance contract on $[0,t]$, including survival benefits with rate $a(t)$ and a death benefit of $\alpha(t)$ upon death at time $t$, i.e.

-We assume here that $a:[0,\infty) \rightarrow \mathbb{R}$ and $b:[0,\infty) \rightarrow \mathbb{R}$ are bounded.
+We assume here that $a:[0,\infty) \rightarrow \mathbb{R}$ and $\alpha:[0,\infty) \rightarrow \mathbb{R}$ are bounded.
 For a given interest intensity $\phi:[0,\infty) \rightarrow [0,\infty)$ and a finite contract horizon of $[0,T]$, the process

 describes the discounted future liabilities of the insurer seen from time $t$.
 As the c\`{a}dl\`{a}g process $X=(X_t)_{t \geq 0}$ is neither adapted to $\mathcal{F}$ nor adapted to $\mathcal{G}$, an insurer has to work with the optional projection instead (the so-called prospective reserve), i.e.~the insurer aims to calculate